a-n-d-r-3-w/calculator/CombinedRFASpec.md

 Delete the unused section if appropriate.]

 ##### GUI Design Description #####

 [Mockup](https://dl.dropboxusercontent.com/u/1085829/calculator/calculatorMockUp.png)

-Buttons:
+Buttons will be divided into 4 sections.
+The intent is for users to interact with the calculator primarily from left to right.
-- Clear
+1. Clear
-- Related to operands
+1. Related to operands
   - Digits
   - Plus-minus sign
   - Decimal point
-- Arithmetic operators
+1. Arithmetic operators
-- Equals sign
+1. Equals sign

-The digits buttons will start with 1-2-3 on the top row instead of 7-8-9 on the top row, because [this article](http://abcnews.go.com/Technology/story?id=119296&page=1) says that a Bell Labs study concluded that "the three-by-three version with 1-2-3 in the top row was the easiest for people to master."
+The top row of digits buttons consists of 1-2-3 instead of 7-8-9 because [this article](http://abcnews.go.com/Technology/story?id=119296&page=1) says that a Bell Labs study concluded that a layout "with 1-2-3 in the top row was the easiest for people to master."

+Other considerations:
 - Distinct elements for operands and operators
 - Color themes
 - Robust to window resizing